TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 2. An overview that includes the checkout screen

 == Changelog ==

+= 1.0.4.0
+* Adds A/B test functionality
+* Adds widgetmark to the footer by default (can be disabled on settings page)
+* Tested in latest WP/WC versions

 = 1.0.3.15
 * Fixes JS issue with some WP optimizing plugins